 - Revise EAC based on performance data; calculate VAC

-- Incorporate authorized changes in timely manner
+- Incorporate authorized changes in a timely manner

 - Reconcile budgets with prior budgets